-22 Dec Staff Spotlight – Niki Irwin: From Visitor to Educator
+22 Dec Staff Spotlight – Nikki Irwin: From Visitor to Educator

-One of the farm memories that still comes up regularly for Niki and Miles is the day goats were running all over the farm, and they tried to round them up because they thought they’d escaped.
-That was before Niki knew that the goats often have the run of the farm and, as long as they’re not in the garden, that’s okay.
-Before too long, however, Niki would know all about the goats and their habits, as well as all of the other animals, because Niki would become a farm educator–one of the skilled teachers who leads farm field trips and spends Saturdays with drop-in visitors.
+One of the farm memories that still comes up regularly for Nikki and Miles is the day goats were running all over the farm, and they tried to round them up because they thought they’d escaped.
+That was before Nikki knew that the goats often have the run of the farm and, as long as they’re not in the garden, that’s okay.
+Before too long, however, Nikki would know all about the goats and their habits, as well as all of the other animals, because Nikki would become a farm educator–one of the skilled teachers who leads farm field trips and spends Saturdays with drop-in visitors.